If I Could Write About 1 Thing to Make Your Tennis Better, What Would It Be? (Part 3)

 76. “best backhand return from the deuce court to avoid the net man poaching.” (in doubles)

 – Hitting inside-out backhands from the deuce side to avoid the net player is a tough task indeed.
 Have you tried to hit the backhands hard at the net player?
-If you do that he/she might not want to poach knowing that the ball will come in her direction next time.
-Just make sure you let your net partner know that you’ll hit the backhand return at the net player so that he/she gets ready to react to the opposing net player’s reply.
+If you do that, they might not want to poach, knowing that the ball will come in their direction next time.
+Just make sure you let your net partner know that you’ll hit the backhand return at the net player so that they get ready to react to the opposing net player’s reply.

-Overall, communicating with your partner in regard to your return intention is key in doubles so that he/she knows what to expect also.
+Overall, communicating with your partner in regard to your return intention is key in doubles so that they also know what to expect.

 77. “If I had to ‘make a wish’ it would be for court geometry and the building of points.”

-– We have a great section at WebTennis24.com where the court geometry in singles and doubles is covered.
-Check it out!
+– We have a great section at WebTennis24 where the court geometry in singles and doubles is covered.

 78. “How to play the net position in doubles.”

 – According to your level of performance, there are certain positioning tactics and roles you should assume when playing at the net.
 See the Tennis Tactics for Singles and Doubles for in-depth lessons and tips for playing at the net in doubles.

 79. “I would like to see what the pros “see and think” during an exchange.
 Example: I hit a hard ball to the forehand corner of my opponent and I start to come in.
 Often I would at where my ball is landing and then see my opponents coming in my field of vision just in time to hit the ball on the run.

 Last summer I was pass down the line like that and I realised that had no clue about what was coming.
 If I had watched my opponent earlier, I would have seen that he was running parallel to the line and not coming in slightly in diagonal.
 Running at full speed like that the probability of hitting a good crosscourt were low (at my level at least, 3.5-4.0).